nmhyde/Personal-Projects/SmallBattle/README.txt

 when a character dies, I think.

 MISC:
-I used some deprecated code.
-I tried to future proof and I actually didn't find the code I was using that was deprecated because I didn't look.
-Thank you for reading!
+I used some deprecated code :(
+This is definitely not a finished project and I'd like to keep working on this for fun when I have time.